Home

 Wider landscapes can give businesses a competitive advantage and allow for growth, automation, and innovation; but they can also create a larger playing field for cybercriminals.
 Many cyberattacks come from vulnerabilities across these systems, applications, and third-party tools that have been added to a company’s environment.

-Once discovered, vulnerabilities can be fixed through security updates, but many smaller organizations struggle with fitting vulnerability management into their already packed schedule.
+Once discovered, vulnerabilities can be fixed through security updates, but many smaller organizations struggle with fitting vulnerability management, processes or tools into their already packed schedule.
 It can be hard to know what’s in your environment, what requires updating, and what can be left alone, often leading to a feeling that there’s too much to manage.
 This can lead to missed updates and leave an organization at risk.

-However, here’s the good news; even as a small organization, you can manage vulnerabilities without stressing your IT or cybersecurity department.
+However, here’s the good news; even as a small organization, you can manage vulnerabilities without stressing your IT team, cybersecurity department, or business operations.
 We’ll show you how.

 Start with visibility